Make the most of your time in southern Vietnam with this list of the best day trips from Ho Chi Minh City!

-These tunnels were instrumental in the North’s pushback against the US and the South, making them a very important part of Vietnam’s history.
+These tunnels were instrumental in the North’s pushback against the US and the South, making them a very important part of the history of the Vietnam War.

 The Cu Chi Tunnels, in particular, are a small section of the tunnels found throughout the Ho Chi Minh City region.

 You can easily take a half-day or full-day outing to the Cu Chi Tunnels.

 On your day trip, you will get the opportunity to crawl through some of the tunnels – these tunnels have been intentionally widened for tourists to actually fit.

 You’ll get to envision, to a small extent, what it was like for the Viet Cong soldiers who had to live and fight from within these tunnels.

 They have also set up exhibits displaying some of the lethal traps built by the Vietnamese to maim and kill the American soldiers.